DosMike/SM-MiscPlugins/README.md

 `mvm_autoready_percent` - the ratio of players (0.0 ..
 1.0) that have to ready to force start the round
 Admin Command:
 `sm_forceallready` - force all players into the ready state, starting the round.
 Requires the cheat admin flag.

+## [TF2] FartCombat
+Toilet humor haha.
+This is a gameplay plugin.
+Medic farts heal, yes.
+Soundfiles not included.

+ConVars are:
+`mp_fartcombat` - turn farts on
+`mp_fartnoguns` - default 1, set 0 to allow weapons
+`mp_fartdamage` - defautt 100

 ## [ANY] Map Props
 Allows server mods to spawn and manipulate and save props using an array of commands.